What is Collaborative Family Law?

 Collaborative family law is a method of resolving disputes that takes place outside of the court system, in which both parties to the dispute work together with their family lawyers in Toronto to arrive at a resolution.
+This approach fosters a cooperative environment, reducing the stress and financial burden often associated with litigation.

-What is mediation?
+What is Mediation?

-What is arbitration?
+What is Arbitration?

 If the parties are unable to arrive at a settlement agreement through mediation, the process will shift into arbitration.
 An arbitrator is a neutral third party who hears evidence and arguments from both sides and makes a legally binding decision.
-The arbitrator acts kind of like a judge, enforcing procedural rules, legal rights and obligations, and decorum.
+The arbitrator acts like a judge, enforcing procedural rules, legal rights and obligations, and decorum.

 It is possible, however, for the court to find such a clause invalid for reasons such as: